logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 ```

 ### Ways to Hide/Terminate Workflow ###
 There are two ways to terminate a workflow.
 Like Modal, a developer can apply 'data-dismiss="modal"'' to a button and by default a click of that button will close the workflow and destroy all associated views.
-Programatically, a developer can issue an ADK.UI.Workflow.hide() call (for instance, in a 'success' callback) which will also terminate a workflow and destroy all views.
+Programmatically, a developer can issue an ADK.UI.Workflow.hide() call (for instance, in a 'success' callback) which will also terminate a workflow and destroy all views.

 ### Inter-Component Functionality Support ###
 #### Supports ####